 I’ve done swaps and bees galore and created some of my favorite pieces I’ve made for other people.

 And though I haven’t really talked about it yet because I’m still in the final editing stages, I’ve written a book.
-It will be available in the Spring of 2014 but you can read a bit about it here
+It will be available in the Spring of 2014 but you can read a bit about it here if you like.

 And of course, there is the ultimate goal for me, creating lasting friendships.
 I’ve connected with so many people throughout the course of all of the above and they are truly the people who help me get through a day sometimes.
 I love to celebrate the victories and drown the sorrows with them.